 The bottom line is that the manufacturing industry is clearly in a strong position to take advantage of digital adoption to accelerate growth.
 Buyers want the perks of online commerce and manufacturers can give it to them if they have a solid plan in getting there.

-Start with a clear ecommerce ROI
+Manufacturers should start with a B2B ecommerce ROI

 It takes more than data alone on the market and opportunity to convince organizations to invest in B2B ecommerce.
 After all, it’s a project of tremendous scale, complexity, and cost.
 It's difficult to get the organization to rally around the idea of a digital channel.
 Especially when companies operate on some fairly thin margins.